 The purpose of the course is to provide learning experiences in which students encounter, critique, and hone each other’s thinking about missional, contextual, formational, and ecclesial forms of church (fresh expressions).
 Examines the history and theology of the Fresh Expressions movement.
 Students are challenged by the reading and writing assignments to reflect on what the Church of England describes as pioneers… “people called by God who are the first to see and creatively respond to the Holy Spirit’s initiatives with those outside the church; gathering others around them as they seek to establish a new contextual Christian community.”
 An exploration of entrepreneurial and intrapreneurial giftings, effectual and causal logic, as well as praxis for incarnational church planting will be explored.

-Deep Roots, Wild Branches: The Blended Ecology of Church.
+Deep Roots, Wild Branches: The Blended Ecology of Church

 This course is an exploration in missional ecclesiology.
 Most pioneers will serve in established denominational or inherited systems.
 This requires the development of a special intrapreneurial gifting.
 “Mixed economy/blended ecology” pioneers work from the base of inherited systems to cultivate missional ministries: caring for the center, while experimenting on the edge.
 The concept of re-missioning, as well as methodologies and praxis for this activity will be explored.

-Unlocking Contextual Intelligence
+Cultivating Contextual Intelligence

 The purpose of this course is to learn about and explore the cultivation of Contextual Intelligence (CI), which refers to the ability to accurately diagnose a context and make correct decisions regarding what to do.
 The Tribe of Issachar possessed this distinct kind of intelligence.
 In a time of great transition and change, they were able to accurately diagnose the context (“read the signs”), and effectively apply their knowledge (“know what to do”).
 Unlocking CI has been shown to be a critical competency for leaders across multiple fields, a framework will be suggested for application in the local church.

-21st Century Discipleship, Evangelism, and Preaching
+Fresh Expressions of Discipleship, Evangelism, and Preaching

 The purpose of this course is to explore the phenomenon of discipleship multiplication, evangelism, and preaching in the mission-shaped church.
 Pioneer ministry requires team-based, strengths-oriented, apprentice systems of discipleship.
 The biblical, historical and theological roots for the transmission of the Gospel will be explored and modern methods and challenges will be explored.
 Evangelism as a form of habitus, a concept dating back to Aristotle but greatly expanded in the work of French sociologist Pierre Bourdieu, will be explored.
 Students will also be challenged to consider how mega-shifts impact the practice of communicating the Gospel.
 A fresh set of skills will be explored for facilitating sermonic conversations, including semiotics, recoding, translation, and contextual theology.